-IHO and the MSDIWG interact with the European Commission (EC) DG Mare and EMODnet to monitor the implications of EC Directives (such as the recent Marine Spatial Planning Directive of 2014) on the work of HO's.
+IHO and the MSDIWG interact with the European Commission (EC) DG Mare and EMODnet to monitor the implications of EC Directives (such as the recent Marine Spatial Planning Directive of 2014) on the work of European HOs.
 It also has discussions with the EC Joint Research Centre (JRC) to monitor, and provide inputs to, the Infrastructure for Spatial Information in Europe (INSPIRE) Directive.
-It is important the European MS comply fully with its implementation by 2019.

-IHO MSDIWG meets annually and has hosted meetings in Monaco (2008 and 2009); Copenhagen; Denmark (2013), Silver Spring, Maryland, USA (2014); London, UK (2015) and Tokyo, Japan (2016).
+It is important the European Member States comply fully with its implementation by 2019.
+IHO MSDIWG meets annually.
+It has hosted meetings in Monaco (2008 and 2009); Copenhagen; Denmark (2013), Silver Spring, Maryland, USA (2014); London, UK (2015), Tokyo, Japan (2016) and Vancouver, Canada in early 2017.

-WG meetings since 2014 have been preceded by a one-day Open Forum, to which invited incountry and visiting government, academic and commercial experts share their experiences about SDI and related topics.
-In a further development, the Japanese Coast Guard (JCG), our hosts in 2016, facilitated a Demonstration workshop at which expert contributors to the MSDIWG were able to demonstrate software, workflow efficiency tools, data management and training services provided to assist MS. Both events were well attended, with over 130 people and were deemed a great success.
+WG meetings since 2014 have been preceded by a one-day Open Forum, to which invited in-country and visiting government, academic and commercial experts share their experiences about SDI and related topics.
+In a further development in 2016, the Japanese Coast Guard (JCG) facilitated a Demonstration workshop at which expert contributors to the MSDIWG were able to demonstrate their software, workflow efficiency tools, data management and training services specifically provided to assist Member State.
+Both of these events were very well attended and were deemed to be a great success.